SpiderStrategies/pdf-officegen/README.md

 #### Event Names

+1. `done.gs.convert`- `output` is the GhostScript command that was executed
 1. `err.png.all`
 1. `done.png.all` - `output` is an array of paths to images generated from PDF
+1. `done.png.clean` - `output` is the image directory that was deleted
 1. `done.pptx.creation` - powerpoint is complete in memory, all images added to slides
 1. `done.pptx.saved` - `output` is the pptFile